techakhil-me/whiteboard/README.md

 <h1 align="center">About 🧠 </h1>

-<p> App which allows users to type, draw, scribble, stack, create shapes, and much more – all on an infinite cloud-based workspace.</p>
+<p> App which allows users to type, draw, scribble, stack, create shapes, and much more – all on an infinite local storage-based workspace.</p>
 <br>
 <p></p>
 <br>